iov-one/iov-faucet/README.md

 Environment variables

 FAUCET_COIN_TYPE          Coin type of the faucet (see README).
 Defaults to 1.
-FAUCET_INSTANCE           Instance number of the faucet for load balancing.
-                          Defaults to 0.
 FAUCET_CONCURRENCY        Number of distributor accounts.
 Defaults to 5.
 FAUCET_PORT               Port of the webserver.
 Defaults to 8000.
 FAUCET_MNEMONIC           Secret mnemonic that serves as the base secret for the